galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > 4. You will need to `STOP` this active environment in Galaxy by going to `User`, `Interactive Tools`, selecting the environment, and selecting `Stop`.
 You may also want to delete the dataset in the history, because otherwise it continues appearing as if it's processing.
 {: .hands_on}

-Be warned - both visualisation tools are powerful options for exploring your data, but they both take some time to get used to.
-Consider exploring them as your own tutorials for another day!
+Be warned - this visualisation tool is a powerful option for exploring your data, but it takes some time to get used to.
+Consider exploring it as your own tutorial for another day!

 # Conclusion
 {:.no_toc}